 Additionally, this program is open to students who have already lined up fully-paid summer positions.
 We would welcome such students to our programming and provide mentoring support even if we are not awarding them funds for their summer position.

-The deadline for applications is noon, March 22, 2023.
-Award decisions are expected on April 7.
-Contingent on funding availability following those award decisions, there may be rolling reviews for those securing late summer internships.
+The 2023 funding cycle has been completed.
+The 2024 deadlines for applications will be posted in fall 2023.
+We anticipate the deadline next for applications in mid-March 2024.
+Award decisions are expected in early April.
+Contingent on funding availability following the initial decisions, there may be rolling reviews for those securing late summer internships.
 A notice will be posted on the webpage when the funding cycle is closed.

 How To Apply

-HKS students: Apply through the HKS Summer Funding Common Application (opens noon, March 1, 2023).
+HKS students: Apply through the HKS Summer Funding Common Application (opens early March).

-Non-HKS Harvard graduate students: Apply using the online application form (application link available here beginning noon, March 1, 2023) .
+Non-HKS Harvard graduate students: Apply using the online application form (application link available here beginning early March) .

 - Description of the organization and the proposed project.
 Please summarize how it relates to climate policy and why this opportunity will benefit both you and the organization (two-page maximum).

-- Letter from the employing organization agreeing to the arrangement and the responsibilities outlined above.
+- Letter from the employing organization agreeing to the arrangement.

 - Details on other funding received to support the summer internship, including payment from host organization.